Oklahoma Cemeteries Mailing List Homepage

 After several such requests, he agreed to attempt the task from memory.
 He says he finds his memory has slipped on some of the names and that he had to call on some of the old timers to help him out.

 Probably some of the details and names are incorrect.
 If readers of the articles find points on which Mr. Holton's memory has erred will please so advise him.
 Corrections will be made gladly.
 If you have additional information you would like to have included in these articles, feel free to see Mr. Holton about it.
 The more complete it is, the more interesting and valuable will be the articles in years to come.
-If you have additional information, articles, etc., please contact me.
+If you have additional information, articles, etc., please contact area coordinator.

 And now to get into Mr. Holton's stories: